amasson42/GLSScene/README.md

 ![skybox-scene](preview/skybox-scene.gif)

+We can import external 3d scene from popular formats like fbx, dae or gltf.
+It's mostly done using Assimp to parse a scene from a file, then the result is maped to the coresponding engine class.
+Images are also imported but using the famous `stb_image` repo.

-This previous scene contains a skybox and a static mesh loaded from external file asset using assimp.
+This previous scene contains a skybox and a static mesh loaded from external file.

 The skybox is rendered using a sampler cube on a texture cube map.
-The render is a basic cube but unlike every other elements of a scene, it ignores the camera translation and scale but only uses the rotation to give the background effect.
+The render is a basic cube but unlike every other elements of a scene, it ignores the camera translation and scale but only uses the rotation to give the background effect and is overwritten by any other rendered object.

 ### Particles system